europeana/data-exporter/cli-job-archive/README.md

-this directory is used to store active batch jobs.
+this directory is used to store archived batch jobs.

 * the web server user needs read/write access to this directory.